bobsmithliu/REINA/README.md

 ## Future

-As this bot's main relying library: discord.py, is no longer maintained, this bot's will **no longer accept new features** until a new library found.
+As this bot's main relying library: discord.py, is no longer maintained, this bot will **no longer implement new features** until a new library is found.